 The hardware side of the upgrade went smoothly.
 Just a matter of popping all the parts into the chassis, carefully connecting all the cables and then moving the drives out of the old case.

 I didn't run into any issues with the hardware until I went to mount the chassis in the rack.
-I had ordered the Habey branded RL-26 rail kit (Habey is a brand that Norco operates under in North America) which is supposed to be compatible with the RPC-4220 chassis but the parts that attach to the side of the chassis do not meet up with the notches on the chassis (as shown on the RL-26 page).
+I had ordered the Habey branded RL-26 rail kit (Habey is a brand that Norco operates under in North America) which is supposed to be compatible with the RPC-4220 chassis but the parts that attach to the side of the chassis do not meet up with the notches on the chassis.
 In addition, only a few screw holes line up between the chassis and the rail mounts so there's currently only a single screw holding the mounts onto the chassis at the front.

 Secondly, when I mounted the sliders into the rack I found that the chassis would not fit into them because there was not enough clearance.
 After some experimentation I found that mounting the brackets to the side holes on the rack instead of the front resulted in a proper fit.

 Update March 16 2011: I ordered a set of the Norco branded RL-26 rails.
 These rails fit my edition of the 4220 case perfectly, including the notch at the front.